 4. Athletes take coaching.
 The most substantial relationship in sports is between a great athlete and their coach.
 Coaches provide guidance, structure, context, and discipline, which players can utilize daily.
 In business, we look for mentors, teachers, and coaches to teach us, provide direction, and give feedback.
 The best entrepreneurs actively seek out their own coaches and fully leverage their knowledge and strengths.

 5. Athletes work together.
 There are plenty of examples of athletes who compete in non-team sports, but entrepreneurs stand to learn the most from teams.
 The most successful sports teams are those that depend entirely upon one another.
 Great teams often have great stars and standouts who provide leadership and skills, giving a team an extra advantage.
 Michael Jordan said, “Talent wins games, but teamwork and intelligence win championships.”
 Entrepreneurs, too, can be all-stars, but their companies rarely succeed meaningfully without a great team surrounding them.
 Aristotle’s quote, “the whole is greater than the sum of its parts,” is as accurate in business as in sports.

 6. Athletes compete.
 Intensely.
 Actively.
 Fiercely.
-Do I really need to spell this particular analogy out for you?
+Do I need to spell this particular analogy out for you?
 ‘Nuf said.

 7. Athletes care.
-Along with every champagne-soaked championship celebration that you have ever seen on television, there were always the shots of the losing team, watching dejectedly from their own bench.
-Often with tears rolling down and glum expressions on the faces off the losing players.
-Winning entrepreneurs are as intensely joyous as winning athletes, and entrepreneurs who come in second just as tortured as their brethren on the losing end of that championship game.
+Along with every champagne-soaked championship celebration you have ever seen on television, there were always the shots of the losing team, watching dejectedly from their own bench.
+Often with tears rolling down and glum expressions on the faces of the losing players.
+Winning entrepreneurs are as intensely joyous as winning athletes, and entrepreneurs who come in second are just as tortured as their brethren on the losing end of that championship game.
 As it should be, right?

 Design Done Better